-A Heads of Agreement is a good document to start with when you are planning to or are interested in entering into an agreement with another entity in the near future.
+A Heads of Agreement is a good document to start with when you are planning to enter into an agreement with another entity in the near future.
 It works as an 'agreement to agree', however is not a legally binding contract.
 It is useful for keeping a record of what was discussed during the negotiation state, and what is to be included in the proposed agreement.
 If the proposed agreement has a signed paper record, you are able to ensure that the execution of a legally enforceable document is smooth and minimises any potential conflict.

 Use this Heads of Agreement if: